jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

     return thisrow[len(seq2) - 1]
 ```

-This is a pretty sophisticated bit of programming that the folks at the whoosh project have done for us.
-Understanding what's going on in here is instructive, but not necessary.
-We can just apply it to our text to find and modify the page header strings (see below in the "Chunk up the text by pages" section).
-The `lev()` function takes two strings as parameters and returns a number that indicates the 'string distance' between them, or, how many changes had to be made to turn the first string into the second.
+Again, this is some pretty sophisticated programming, but for our purposes all we need to know is that the `lev()` function takes two strings as parameters and returns a number that indicates the 'string distance' between them, or, how many changes had to be made to turn the first string into the second.
 So: `lev("fizz", "buzz")` returns '2'

 ###<a name="Roman-Numerals"></a> Roman to Arabic numerals
 You'll also note that in the published edition, the charters are numbered with roman numerals.
 Converting roman numerals into arabic is an instructive puzzle to work out in Python.
 Here's the cleanest and most elegant solution I know: